STAG Industrial Inc. (STAG) Stock Price and Analyst Predictions

 Robert W. Baird gave a rating of “Outperform” to STAG, setting the target price at $48 in the report published on January 11th of the previous year.

-Volatility was left at 1.95%, however, over the last 30 days, the volatility rate increased by 2.01%, as shares surge +5.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.48% lower at present.
+Volatility was left at 2.10%, however, over the last 30 days, the volatility rate increased by 2.64%, as shares surge +4.40% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.35% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at STAG starting from COLBERT VIRGIS, who sale 23,911 shares at the price of $31.82 back on Mar 10.
-After this action, COLBERT VIRGIS now owns 17,017 shares of STAG Industrial Inc., valued at $760,783 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at STAG starting from Butcher Benjamin S, who sale 31,780 shares at the price of $34.90 back on May 03.
+After this action, Butcher Benjamin S now owns 7,088 shares of STAG Industrial Inc., valued at $1,109,189 using the latest closing price.

 Stock Fundamentals for STAG